lixiangchun/AIplus/HTNet/README.md

-PyTorch code used to train a deep learning model for diagnosis of Hashimoto's thyroiditis.
+PyTorch code used to train a deep learning model for the diagnosis of Hashimoto's thyroiditis from thyroid ultrasound images.

 Code brought from https://github.com/pytorch/vision/tree/master/references/classification.

-Input images of the training and validation sets should formatted as:

 The example was tested with with PyTorch (v1.7.1+cu101) and TorchVision (v0.8.2) on Ubuntu 16.04.5 and 20.04.2 LTS.

-To run the example `train.sh` in for each task, you need to install `pytorch` and `torchvision`.
+To run the example `train.sh` for each task, you need to install `pytorch` and `torchvision`.
 For detail installation procedure, please refer to https://pytorch.org.